What Is General Anesthesia?

 - Muscle aches

-Rarely, people can be very confused for a few days after their surgery.
+It’s rare, but some people are confused for a few days after their surgery.
 This is called delirium.
-Usually it goes away after about a week.
+It usually goes away after about a week.

 Some people have memory trouble after they get general anesthesia.
 This is more common in people with heart disease, lung disease, Alzheimer's, or Parkinson's disease.
-Your doctor should discuss all of these possible complications with you before your surgery.
+The doctor should tell you about all of these possible complications before your surgery.

 General anesthesia is safe for most healthy people.
 Yet it can carry a greater chance of complications if you: